Fundamentals of Adrenal Fatigue

-Adrenal Fatigue Syndrome is one of the most prevalent conditions, afflicting almost every adult in one way or another.
-Despite effective diagnostic tools and treatment programs, most conventional physicians were simply not informed of Adrenal Fatigue and not prepared to take Adrenal Fatigue as a serious threat to health.
+Adrenal Fatigue Syndrome is one of the most prevalent conditions.
+Most people experience it at one point or another.
+However, most conventional physicians are not taught about Adrenal Fatigue in medical school.
+As such, they are not prepared to take Adrenal Fatigue as a serious threat to health.

-This condition was seldom considered as a dysfunction sickness Instead, Adrenal Fatigue Syndrome was considered a condition whereby the cause is thought to be associated with stress, and no remedy was available other than to tell the person to "relax" and take anti-depressants.
-Over time, the condition worsens as the natural progression of this pathology takes its course if not reversed.
-Adrenal Fatigue Syndrome is not a medical condition recognized by mainstream institutions, and for good reasons.
+This condition was seldom considered as a dysfunctional sickness.
+Instead, people think of Adrenal Fatigue Syndrome as a condition related to stress.
+Thus, the solution was to tell the person to "relax" and take anti-depressants.
+This does not solve the underlying issue and over time, the condition worsens.
+Adrenal Fatigue Syndrome is not a medical condition recognized by mainstream institutions.
 Invariably, the adrenal glands are structurally normal.
 Low cortisol, the most common associated finding, may be caused by factors outside the adrenal glands.

-Adrenal Fatigue Syndrome should not be confused with another medical condition called Addison's disease where the adrenal glands are not functioning according to conventional endocrinologists' standards.
-While Addison's disease is often caused by an auto-immune dysfunction, Adrenal Fatigue Syndrome is largely caused by stress or by a host of other factors, including dysregulation of the HPA Axis, nervous system problems, immune system problems, and metabolic-nutritional problems.
+Do not confuse Adrenal Fatigue Syndrome with another medical condition called Addison's disease.
+Addison's disease has adrenal glands that are not functioning according to conventional endocrinologists' standards.
+Addison's disease is often caused by an auto-immune dysfunction.
+Adrenal Fatigue Syndrome is caused by stress or other factors.
+These can include dysregulation of the HPA axis, nervous system problems, immune system problems, and metabolic-nutritional problems.
 It is a complex condition with complex clinical presentation, depending on the stage of dysfunction.
-Those in neuroscience may prefer to label this condition Hypothalamic-Pituitary-Adrenal (HPA) Axis Dysregulation because of its strong association with dysfunction of the HPA axis.
+Those in neuroscience may prefer to label this condition Hypothalamic-Pituitary-Adrenal (HPA) Axis Dysregulation.
+This is due to the strong association with dysfunction of the HPA axis.
 Forward looking endocrinologist may be more comfortable with calling this condition Non-Adrenal Illness Affecting Adrenal Function because of the associated low cortisol output which does not meet the diagnostic criteria for Adrenal Insufficiency.

 Conventional medicine only recognizes Addison's disease as hypoadrenia.
-As such, do not be surprised if your doctor is unfamiliar with this condition.
-To put it simply, Adrenal Fatigue Syndrome is the non-Addison's form of adrenal dysfunction sub-clinically.
-Because many causes may be involved, Adrenal Fatigue Syndrome is technically a more accurate nomenclature than Adrenal Fatigue.
+As such, it is not surprising if your doctor is unfamiliar with this condition.
+Adrenal Fatigue Syndrome is a sub-clinical non-Addison's form of adrenal dysfunction.
+Because there are many causes, Adrenal Fatigue Syndrome is a more accurate name.
 The addition of "syndrome" implies no definitive cause.
 It would be up to the physician to determine the list of symptoms and signs appropriate to the syndrome.

 We will be using the terms Adrenal Fatigue Syndrome and Adrenal Fatigue interchangeably because Adrenal Fatigue is the most commonly used terminology recognized and used by the public.